-NetApp revolutionises block storage to meet demands of modern workloads - CRN - India
+NetApp revolutionises block storage to meet Demands of modern workloads - CRN - India

-NetApp announced updates to its enterprise storage portfolio, expanding the NetApp A ASA-Series with new systems designed to accelerate and consolidate block workloads for organisations of any size.
+NetApp announced updates to its enterprise storage portfolio, expanding the NetApp ASA A-Series with new systems designed to accelerate and consolidate block workloads for organisations of any size.
 Alongside the announcement of new cyber resiliency capabilities, these systems enable customers to create silo-free data infrastructure that both runs on and is built for intelligence.

 Organisations have to reimagine their data strategy to access the data flexibility and confidence they need to successfully modernise their IT operations to drive efficient innovation.
 Today, NetApp launched three new enterprise storage systems that give customers even more options for simple, powerful, and affordable storage that is part of an intelligent data infrastructure framework capable of meeting workload-specific requirements now and for years to come.